Social Security Lawyer in Saginaw

 The Help You Need and the Benefits You Deserve

 If you’re trying to win disability benefits, you’re most likely struggling both physically and financially.
-The attorneys at O’Grady & O’Neil PC are here to help you through the complicated Social Security Disability processes.
+John F. O'Grady is here to help you through the complicated Social Security Disability processes.
 We can help you every step of the way.

 Filing a Social Security Disability Application

 Applying for Social Security Disability benefits is an overwhelming process – so overwhelming that most attorneys don’t want to help you with your application.
-At O’Grady & O’Neil PC, we understand your frustration and we’re more than happy to help you with your application.
+At Law Offices of John F. O'Grady PC, we understand your frustration and we’re more than happy to help you with your application.

 An application for disability insurance benefits (SSD) or Supplemental Security Income (SSI) must be filed with the Social Security Administration.
 Most people are denied the first time, but we can advise you throughout the application process.